aws-samples/data-protection/README.md

 ### Cloudformation templates for initial environment setup

-Please run these cloudformation stacks in your AWS account as this is required for all the workshops
+Please run these cloudformation stacks in your AWS account as this is required for all the workshops in this repository.

 ### Step 1 :

 [![Deploy IAM user creation stack](images/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=data-protection-iam-user-creation&templateURL=https://s3.amazonaws.com/crypto-workshop-dont-delete/template-create-user.yaml)

-The above stack creates an IAM user called **builder** .
+The above stack creates an IAM user called **builder** with the password **reinvent**.

 ### Before you proceed to Step 2